 We hang out by the pool, drink chardonnay, barbecue steaks, and, most importantly, swap stories.
 All of us grandkids love asking Al questions about the past.
-Not only have we heard about personal and national history (my grandmother brought her children to Dr. Martin Luther King Jr.'s wake in Atlanta—how cool is that?), but we're also learning valuable life lessons.
-If you have the opportunity to spend time with your family's patriarch and/or matriarch, here are 11 questions to ask them to learn more about their stories.
+Not only have we heard about personal and national history (my grandmother brought her children to Dr. Martin Luther King Jr.'s wake in Atlanta—how cool is that?), but we also learn valuable life lessons.
+If you're lucky enough to still have your grandparents around, here are 11 questions to ask them to learn more about their stories.

 Even if one of your grandparents is deceased, the living grandparent will most likely lovingly remember how they met their spouse all those years ago.
 I always enjoy hearing how couples met, and it's more significant when it's someone directly in your ancestral line.
 If they're into the story, find out how they got engaged and what their wedding day was like.

-2. What happened on the day Mom was born?
+What happened on the day mom was born?
 What happened on the day I was born?

 Whether or not your parents are still together, it's interesting to hear what your grandparents' gut instincts were about your parents as a couple.
 Did they know right away he was the one?
 Did they think it would never last (but it did)?

-4. What was it like to live through major historic events?
+What was it like to live through major historical events?

 From World War II to walking on the moon, many significant moments in American history happened during our grandparents' lifetimes.
 What was it like to live during the Vietnam War?
 Where were they when they found out JFK died?
 It’s fascinating to hear these stories from your loved ones.
 Chances are they'll enjoy telling you too!

-5. What do you miss about the good-old days?
+What do you miss about the good old days?

 Most people want to be remembered in a positive light, but for what?
 For being a wonderful father?
 An amazing cook?
 A great golfer?
 How do your grandparents want you to see them?
 If you see them that way, make sure they know it.